What Are Car Window Rain Guards and How Do They Work?

 Car window rain guards, also known as wind deflectors or visors, are those plastic strips that hug the top of your car doors.
 They're not just for looks; they actually do some pretty useful stuff.
 Think of them as tiny spoilers for your windows, redirecting air and water so you can crack your windows without getting soaked.

 Car window rain guards, also known as wind deflectors or visors, are those plastic strips that hug the top of your car doors.
 They're not just for looks; they actually do some pretty useful stuff.
 Think of them as tiny spoilers for your windows, redirecting air and water so you can crack your windows without getting soaked.
-I learned this the hard way one sweltering afternoon in Moab, Utah.
+This becomes clear on a sweltering afternoon.
 My ancient Corolla had zero AC, and I was roasting.

-I thought cracking the windows would help, but the dust just billowed in.
-If I'd had these things, maybe I wouldn't have felt like a dried prune by sunset. wind visors or rain guards are designed to redirect wind away from the car, which keeps everything nice and quiet while you drive.
+I thought cracking the windows would help, but the dust just billowed in. wind visors or rain guards are designed to redirect wind away from the car, which keeps everything nice and quiet while you drive.

 The Core Answer